rpm-software-management/rpm/CONTRIBUTING.md

 you are ready for further feedback.

 This is a project with limited resources, please do not flood us.
+A pull request with failing CI tests will generally not be looked at.

 ## Coding Style